Menu

 1. Where a complaint concerns the public behaviour of one member towards another which could bring the Donkey Breed Society into disrepute, it must be made in writing within 14 days of the incident, with supporting evidence in writing from two unrelated sources.

-2. A complaint concerning conduct of exhibitors at affiliated shows must be made in writing within fourteen days of the show in question and will be investigated by the Chairman of The Shows and Judges Committee and the Vice Chairman of the Donkey Breed Society Council or where there may be a conflict of interests an appointed member of Council.
+2. A complaint concerning conduct of exhibitors at affiliated shows must be made in writing within fourteen days of the show in question and will be investigated by the Chairman of the Shows and Judges Committee and the Vice Chairman of the Donkey Breed Society or where there may be a conflict of interests an appointed member of Council.

-3. A complaint concerning Stud Book Registrations and procedures, must be supported by relevant documentary evidence and will be investigated by the Chairman of the Stud Book Committee and the Vice Chairman of the Society Council or where there is a conflict of interests, an appointed member of Council.
+3. A complaint concerning Stud Book Registrations and procedures must be supported by relevant documentary evidence and will be investigated by the Chairman of the Stud Book Committee and the Vice Chairman of the Society or where there may be a conflict of interests an appointed member of Council.
+Any Appeal must be made within the timescale prescribed in the operational Stud Book Rules and will be dealt with in the manner prescribed for Appeals.

 Welfare

-Matters relating to welfare or perceived neglect of donkeys can be referred confidentially to the Donkey Breed Society Donkey Watch Scheme via a dedicated email on www.donkeybreedsociety.co.uk ; from where the information will be passed to an appropriate Welfare Agency for action.
+Matters relating to welfare or perceived neglect of donkeys can be referred confidentially to the Donkey Breed Society Donkey Watch Scheme via a dedicated email on www.donkeybreedsociety.co.uk where the information will be passed to an appropriate Welfare Agency for action.

 Privacy Notice 2018 – please download this link: General Member Privacy Notice 1.0 20180516